-The format of this application process is to help find volunteers that are the best fit for a limited number of volunteer assignments.
+The application process is to help find volunteers that are the best fit for a limited number of volunteer assignments.

-An application and personal statement must be COMPLETE and submitted by March 3, 2017 in order to be considered for an interview.
+An application and personal statement must be COMPLETE and submitted by March 1, 2019 in order to be considered for an interview.
 Late materials will not be accepted.

 Interviews will be offered to a select number of applicants and will take place in March 2019 (we will contact applicants in late February and early March to schedule interviews).
 This step gives us an opportunity to meet each other.
 It will help you, and us, decide if this is the right place for you to volunteer.
-On your application, you must provide an email address that we will use for communication, including interview invitation (if applicable).
+On your application, you must provide an email address that we will use for communications including an interview invitation, if offered.

 Acceptance into the Program

-Due to the volume of applications expected, it will take some time to complete interviews.
+Due to the volume of applications expected, it may take some time to complete interviews.
 Once interviews are complete and all decisions have been made, Volunteer Services will notify applicants by email.
-Individuals who are not offered a placement initially will be placed on a waiting list.
+Individuals who are not offered a placement initially may be placed on a waiting list.

 If you are accepted into the Program

-Individuals who are offered a placement in the program will be given instructions to complete the participation requirements.
-Participation is contingent upon completing the following by given deadlines:
+Individuals who are offered a placement in the program will be given detailed instructions to complete the participation requirements.
+Participation is contingent upon meeting our deadlines for completing the following:

 - Submitting health screening documentation

-- It will be the responsibility of each selected applicant to complete those requirements and cover all costs associated
+- It will be the responsibility of each selected applicant to complete the requirements and cover any associated costs

-- Multiple dates and times will be offered for the mandatory Volunteer Orientation the week of June 19-23, and will be specified in the communication sent to those offered a placement in the program
+- Multiple dates and times will be offered for the mandatory Volunteer Training the week of June 17-21; detailed information will be provided to those accepted into the program

 If you have questions that are not answered here, please contact Volunteer Services at firstname.lastname@example.org or (804) 828-0922.